 Lastly, I gave this list to a couple people I highly respect who had strong marriages and asked them to give me feedback.
 From that, I made revisions.

 Not long after that, a coworker started acting strangely.
 He was always eager to talk with me and seemed to develop an interest in my hobbies.
 He genuinely complimented me and I caught him watching me more than once.
 Other coworkers started noticing, too.
 From the comments I heard in the break room, I knew it wouldn’t be long before he asked me out.
 I wasn’t exactly attracted, but I figured I could make an effort to meet him half-way.
 Who knew what could develop with time?
 Then I pulled out the list.
 He had a good, steady job; was hardworking, intelligent, and funny.
-But the more important attributes—godliness, leadership, humility, compassion, and discretion— he had not.
+But the more important attributes—like godliness, leadership, and humility—he had not.
 When he pulled me aside a couple weeks later, I had to decline.
 He was not the type of man I could pursue marriage with, so I could not in good conscience pursue a temporary relationship with him.

 - Let the happiness of your married/dating friends lead to bitterness I like Facebook.
 However, there are times that I really wish I hadn’t checked my home page.
 One morning, the first post was one of my best friends gushing about her two-year-old and the baby moving in her womb.
 That was really cute and I responded with a thumbs-up, despite a slight twinge of jealousy.
 A few posts later, a friend announced that she was in a relationship.
 Good for her!
 But still… ouch.
 Scrolling down a bit, pictures of my cousin and his wife filled the screen.
 Their love is so obvious with all that kissing, hugging, and snuggling.
 By this point, my heart is twinging, but I’m not so upset that I can’t appreciate their happiness.
 I held down the like button until it gave me more options and clicked on the heart.
 A couple minute later, I saw a picture of a beautiful ring.
 One of my college roommates was engaged.